cometbft/cometbft/docs/architecture/tendermint-core/adr-030-consensus-refactor.md

-One of the biggest challenges this project faces is to proof that the implementations of the specifications are correct, much like we strive to formaly verify our alogrithms and protocols we should work towards high confidence about the correctness of our program code.
+One of the biggest challenges this project faces is to proof that the implementations of the specifications are correct, much like we strive to formaly verify our algorithms and protocols we should work towards high confidence about the correctness of our program code.
 One of those is the core of Tendermint - Consensus - which currently resides in the `consensus` package.
 Over time there has been high friction making changes to the package due to the